 The benefits of protein intakes above the RDA

-- A 2017 meta-analysis of prospective cohort studies found that protein intakes about the RDA was inversely associated with hip fractures.
-Furthermore, protein intakes above the RDA correlated with better BMD loss at most sites10.
+- A 2017 meta-analysis of prospective cohort studies found that protein intakes above the RDA were inversely associated with hip fractures.
+Furthermore, protein intakes above the RDA correlated with smaller BMD losses at most sites10.

 In older adults: